MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/install-biztalk-server-in-a-multi-computer-environment.md

 | Windows SharePoint Services configuration database | User-defined | Low | Low | This database contains all of the global settings for the server. |
 | Windows SharePoint Services content database | User-defined | Medium | Medium | This database contains all of the site content, such as list items and documents. |

-## Install BizTalk Server in a Multiple Server environment
+## Install BizTalk a multi-server environment

 1. **Install Active Directory Domain Services** - The first step required to install BizTalk Server into a multiple server environment is to install Active Directory domain services for the various BizTalk Server groups and accounts.
 To create the Active Directory domain, refer to the following:

     * Windows Server 2012 and newer: [Install Active Directory Domain Services](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-)
     * Windows Server 2008 R2: [AD DS Installation and Removal Step-by-Step Guide](https://technet.microsoft.com/library/cc755258(WS.10).aspx)

     > ![IMPORTANT]
     > The BizTalk Server groups described in the **User and Service Accounts Used In BizTalk Server** table (in this topic) must be created before installing BizTalk Server into a multiple server environment.